How to Become a Private Investigator in Texas

 If you make it through this meat grinder of an industry with over three years of experience, you will qualify to work for yourself (run your own PI agency).
 In lieu of three years of experience, a Bachelor’s Degree in criminal justice, a BA in any field + six months of PI experience, and an Associate degree in criminal justice + one year of PI experience will also allow you to run your own Private Investigation agency.
 Furthermore, having at least 200hrs of Private Investigator education will also qualify you to work for yourself as a Private Investigator.
 Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper PI education.

 Texas Private Investigator License Requirements

-You need to be an American citizen and submit a copy of government ID to the PSB.
+American Citizen: You need to be a citizen and submit a copy of government ID to the PSB.

-The documents you submit can be sent to the PSB via mail or online uploading.
+Submitting: The documents can be sent to the PSB via mail or online uploading.

 Texas Private Investigator Business License (Working for Yourself)

 -18hrs of continuing education in PI subjects